jonathanfox5/gogadget/docs/pages/index.md

 ## Overview

-`gogadget` is a toolkit for producing immersion and priming materials for language learning.
+`gogadget` is a free toolkit for producing immersion and priming materials for language learning.

 - It tries to solve the problem that many of the most powerful tools available are hard to install, difficult to use or require lots of effort to configure for optimal results.
 - It is capable of downloading audio and video files, automatically transcribing subtitles from videos and podcasts, and automatically producing filtered Anki decks with sentence audio / translations / screenshots / definitions.